Altinn/altinn-studio-docs/content/teknologi/altinnstudio/solutions/altinn-studio/functional/build-app/prefill/_index.md

 To do this open a terminal and run
 - `git clone https://altinn.studio/repos/[ORG]/[APP].git`

-Then you can create the prefill config file under the `Model` folder.
+Then you can create the prefill config file under the `models` folder.

 There are three sources you can prefill from as of now